 These tests can diagnose whether you have hyperparathyroidism but may not always reveal where the abnormal gland is.
-There are a few other specialised scans and tests that Dr Lancashire will arrange if this is required.
+There are a few other specialised scans and tests that Dr Lancashire will arrange if necessary.

 Treatment of hyperparathyroidism

-Surgery is the only effective treatment for hyperparathyroidism.
-There are no medications currently available that can cure primary hyperparathyroidism.
+Parathyroid surgery is the only effective treatment for primary hyperparathyroidism.
+There are no medications that can cure primary hyperparathyroidism.

-For people without any symptoms, there are guidelines that may help decide if you should consider surgery.
-Dr Lancashire will be able to discuss if you will benefit from surgery.
+For people without any symptoms, there are guidelines that may help you decide if you should consider surgery.
+Dr Lancashire will be able to discuss with you further whether you will benefit from surgery.